esafirm/universal-router/README.md

 │
 ├── cart // Feature cart, only depends to router
 │
-├── product // Feature prodduct, only depends to router │
+├── product // Feature product, only depends to router │
 └── approuter // Router libs that every module depends
 ```